ratboy666/am9511/README.md

 (test14.com, test58.com)

 test58.com works with gcc -- but fails with HI-TECH C. This is due to an error in the compiler.
 I am looking for a work-around now.
 Actually, looks like a stack smashing bug... mea culpa.
+Probably optimizer/complexity.
+Break am9511.c into parts.

 testhw.com is the same as test.com, but runs on the actual chip: